yduf/yduf.github.io/_posts/2021-10-20-photo-digikam.md

-digikamctl new Work   # Create new library digikamctl use Work   # Activate library digikamctl open Personal # digikamctl open Personal in digikam (modified to NOT setup as default) digikamctl rm Work    # Remove library
+digikamctl new Work   # Create new library digikamctl use Work   # Activate library digikamctl open Personal # digikamctl open Personal in digikam (modified to NOT setup as default)
+                      # need to remove check in script to enable opening several lib concurrently
+digikamctl rm Work    # Remove library
 {% endhighlight %}